Monsanto deal with Novozymes aims to accelerate new crop products

 In the deal with Novozymes, Monsanto will make an upfront payment of $300 million and establish the “BioAg Alliance,” which joins Novozymes’ microbial discovery work with Monsanto’s commercial capabilities, the companies said.

-Under the terms of the arrangement, each company will maintain an independent discovery program to generate leads for what will be a joint research and development pipeline, Monsanto officials said.
+Under the terms of the arrangement, each company will maintain and independent discovery program to generate leads for what will be a joint research and development pipeline, Monsanto officials said.

 Projects will be equally funded at a 50-50 cost sharing for each phase of development, and Monsanto will act as the lead in field testing, registration and commercialization of new products.

-The deal is subject to approval by national antitrust authorities and is not expected to close before early 2014.
+The deal is subject to approval of national antitrust authorities and is not expected to close before early 2014.

-Company officials said as Monsanto extends its research into the microbrials, that work will help the company strengthen performance in another new business platform - its precision planting product called “FieldScripts” that uses individualized field data to guide farmers in planting decisions.

-Monsanto shares rose 78 cents to $112.43 in afternoon trade while Novozymes shares rose 10.80 DKK or 5.2 percent at 217.50 DKK, boosted also by the company’s announcement Tuesday of a new stock buyback program worth up to 2 billion Danish crowns ($367.8 million).
+Monsanto shares were up 64 cents at $112.29 in midday trade while Novozymes shares were up $10.80 cents at $217.50, boosted also by the company’s announcement Tuesday of a new stock buyback program worth up to 2 billion Danish crowns ($367.8 million.